These Might Be Kim & Kylie's Weirdest Snapchats Yet

-We saw Kendall Jenner swap hair colors with Gigi Hadid, and now Kylie wants in on the fun.
-But this time, instead of hair color, she swapped faces with Kim.
+We saw Kendall Jenner swap hair colours with Gigi Hadid, and now Kylie wants in on the fun.
+But this time, instead of hair colour, she swapped faces with Kim.

 How?
 Through face-swapping — the latest social media trend on Snapchat.
 If you haven't done it yet, it's quite fun.
 And quite creepy.